kaltura/DeveloperPortalDocs/documentation/PlayKit/TrackSelections-Android.md

         }, PlayerEvent.Type.TRACKS_AVAILABLE);
 ```

-## PKTracks structure
+## PKTracks Structure

-[PKTracks](https://github.com/kaltura/playkit-android/blob/fa5144871597d6fcd03ccc541c85a94c485284b5/playkit/src/main/java/com/kaltura/playkit/PKTracks.java) object consist from 3 lists:
+The [PKTracks](https://github.com/kaltura/playkit-android/blob/fa5144871597d6fcd03ccc541c85a94c485284b5/playkit/src/main/java/com/kaltura/playkit/PKTracks.java) object consists of three lists:

 - videoTracks
 - audioTracks
 - textTracks

-###BaseTrack:
+### BaseTrack

-It is base class which is extended by [VideoTrack](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/VideoTrack.java), [AudioTrack](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/AudioTrack.java) and [TextTrack](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/TextTrack.java).
-Actually it holds the uniqueId of the track and boolean isAdaptive, which should describe if this track can support adaptive playback (also known as "Auto").
+The base class is extended by the [VideoTrack](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/VideoTrack.java), the [AudioTrack](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/AudioTrack.java), and the [TextTrack](https://github.com/kaltura/playkit-android/blob/develop/playkit/src/main/java/com/kaltura/playkit/TextTrack.java).

+The base class holds the uniqueId of the track and boolean isAdaptive, which should specify whether this track can support adaptive playback (also known as "Auto").

-The uniqueId is actually the id which should be sent when we want to switch track.
-We will see it later in the example.
+The uniqueId is the ID that should be sent when you want to switch tracks; you'll be able to see this ID in the example below.

 ###VideoTrack
 This object holds data about single video track.
 To be more specific, it have: